Yowie – Yeti from Australia

 White people learned about Yowie when they came to Australia in the 18th century and met Aboriginals.
 They told them about an anthropoid that lived in their land and constituted an element of their folklore.

 According to Aboriginals, Yowie was a scary creature with a massive body built.
 Its hands were bigger than humans’ were, he stood upright but was slightly leaned forward.
 Its head was somewhat hidden between its shoulders what made it look stooped.
 It had pronounced supraorbital arch like apes.
 Under the arch, it had deep-set eyes.
 Males seemed to be more hairy while females owned long, saggy breasts.
 They had big feet with opposable toes.

-The searchers of Yowie determined that the most of those creatures live in the south west coast of Australia, mainly in the secluded mountain areas.
+The searchers of Yowie determined that most of those creatures live on the southwest coast of Australia, mainly in the secluded mountain areas.
 The observations have been made in all Australian states.
 It is thought-provoking that there are more reported cases of Yowie appearance contemporarily than ever in the past.

 Who/What is Yowie?